Connecting a Set of Circles with Minimum Sum of Radii: A Polynomial-Time Approximation Scheme for CRA

+Our main structural result requires further definitions.
+Let ${\cal D}$ be a set of $n$ disks; we consider the disks to be {\em closed} (include their bounding circles).
+Let $\rho$ be an axis-parallel rectangle.
+An axis-parallel line $\ell$ that intersects $\rho$ is said to be a {\em cut} of $\rho$.
+A cut $\ell$ is said to be {\em $m$-perfect} with respect to ${\cal D}$ and the rectangle $\rho$ if $\ell$ intersects the interiors of at most $c_1 m + c_2$ disks of ${\cal D}$ that lie interior to~$\rho$, for fixed constants (independent of $m, \epsilon$) $c_1$ and $c_2$.

+We say that a set ${\cal D}$ of ${\cal R}$-disks is {\em $m$-guillotine with respect to (axis-aligned) rectangle $\rho$} if either (1) no disk of ${\cal D}$ lies interior to $\rho$, or (2) there exists an (axis-parallel) cut $\ell$, defined by coordinates ${\cal I}_x$ and ${\cal I}_y$, that is $m$-perfect with respect to ${\cal D}$ and $\rho$, such that ${\cal D}$ is $m$-guillotine with respect to both of the rectangles into which $\rho$ is partitioned by the cut $\ell$.
+We say that a set ${\cal D}$ of ${\cal R}$-disks is {\em $m$-guillotine} if ${\cal D}$ is $m$-guillotine with respect to the bounding box, $BB({\cal D})$, of ${\cal D}$.
+See Fig.~\ref{fig:example} for an example of a set of disks that is 1-guillotine.

-Key to our method is a structure theorem, which shows that we can transform an arbitrary set ${\cal D}$ of circles centered on points $P$, having a connected union and a sum of radii $R$, into an $m$-guillotine set of ${\cal R}$-circles, ${\cal D}_m$, having sum of radii at most $(1+\epsilon)R^*$.
-More specifically, we show (proof deferred to the full paper):
+We are now ready to state and prove our structure theorem, which shows that we can transform an arbitrary set ${\cal D}$ of circular disks centered on points $P$, having a connected union and a sum of radii $R=\sum_i r_i$, into an $m$-guillotine set of ${\cal R}$-disks, ${\cal D}_m$, having sum of radii at most $(1+\epsilon)R$ and having a connected union.
+More specifically, we show: